 Most Popular Clients and Devices for Reading Emails

-As you probably already know, there are a number of popular clients on the market, such as Gmail, Outlook, and various other mobile options.
+As you probably already know, there are many popular clients on the market, such as Gmail, Outlook, and various other mobile options.

 Figures from Litmus tell us that, if you’re like most people, there’s a good chance that you use a blend of the mail client on your iPhone and Gmail on your desktop.

-This prevalence of different clients and devices means that you’re going to need to do some research into your target audience and their habits.
-Doing this will ensure that you send effective emails, which fit as seamlessly as possible with their chosen email client.
+This prevalence of different clients and devices means that you will need to research your target audience and their habits.
+Doing this will ensure that you send effective emails which fit as seamlessly as possible with their chosen email client.

-Looking at prevailing preferences, you’re going to want to write subject lines that are between 41 to 70 characters long (this satisfies both the smaller subject lines for iPhones and the larger ones in Gmail).
+Looking at prevailing preferences, you will want to write subject lines between 41 to 70 characters long (this satisfies both the smaller subject lines for iPhones and the larger ones in Gmail).